-- On your application for admission to the Class of 2024, select Architecture as your major.
+- Select the College of Architecture as the Academic Division on your application for admission to the Class of 2026.

 - Submit a digital portfolio consisting of 10-20 pieces of recent work.
 The portfolio may include freehand drawings, paintings, sculptures, architectural design models and drawings, ceramics, etc. While you may include examples of drafting and CAD, we will place emphasis on projects that show a range of creative and spatial thinking.

 All applications must be submitted by January 4, 2021.